Looking At Real Madrid Star Olga Carmona's Career Highlights And Stats

 After having won the 2018 European Championship with the Under-19 Spanish national women’s team, Olga Carmona made her debut in the senior team in a friendly match against Mexico.
 With consistent performances in the defence line, the Spanish left-back was selected in the national squad for the FIFA Women’s World Cup 2023, held in Australia and New Zealand.

-While she was left out of the squad in Spain’s victories in the round of 16 and in the quarter-final of the marquee event, Olga Carmona made her way into the Spanish squad for the FIFA Women’s World Cup 2023 semi-final match against Sweden.
+While she was left out of the victorious Spanish squad in the round of 16 and quarter-finals, Olga Carmona made her way to the playing 11 for the FIFA Women’s World Cup 2023 semi-final match against Sweden.
 She was also entrusted with the responsibility of leading the team in the penultimate game.
 In the 89th minute of the game, the left-back scored the decisive goal of the match from a long-range shot to send La Roja to the final.

 An overview of Olga Carmona’s career stats

 At the young age of 23, Olga Carmona has achieved what many football players strive for throughout their respective careers.
-She made 65 senior team appearances for her hometown club Sevilla FC, during which time she scored seven goals.
+She made 65 senior team appearances for her hometown club Sevilla FC and has scored seven goals.
 For Real Madrid, Olga Carmona has made 82 appearances and has found the back of the net on 10 occasions.

 Playing for the Spanish national women’s team, Olga Carmona has featured in 22 matches.
 During this period, she has scored thrice, including her goals in the semi-final and the final of the FIFA Women’s World Cup 2023.
 The left-back also holds the distinction of winning two international trophies with Spain, the Under-19 European Championships in 2018 and the FIFA Women’s World Cup in 2023.